JoJo2nd/JoJo2nd.github.io/_drafts/2017-03-07-getting-started.md

 #### Modchip the PlayStation ####

-In order to run any homebrew I create on the PlayStation I needed to be able to play copied CDs.
+In order to run any Homebrew I create on the PlayStation I needed to be able to play copied CDs.
 This required installing a mod chip.
 I won't go into any real detail here [^5] but I used some [PIC12F629][15]s I had left over from a previous project, a hex dump of the mod chip code and my PIC programmer.
 With a correctly programmed PIC12F629 I soldered it onto the PlayStation's PCB.
 The one extra snag was that the chip and hex dump I used was designed for later PlayStation models, not the SCPH-1002, so I had to do some extra research to find the correct solder points on the main board.
 However, after some googling and cross-referencing pictures of the newer PlayStation PCB boards I ended up with this:

 ![installed mod chip][9]